garrandall/popular-music-data/tracks/love-you-most-of-all-sam-cooke.md

 When you walk
 I love the way you thrill me
 When you talk
-And, ooh baby, when you hold my hand
+And, oh baby, when you hold my hand
 Tell me, pretty baby, that you understand

 When we walk down the street